nmhaga/Flare-Tracker/Documentation/Spec.md

 ###Plotting
-We will plot both the 3day data and the 6 hour data
+We will plot both the 3day and the 6 hour plot.
 - import matplotlib pyplot module
 - Configure/create the axes
 - Put the data into the format required by matplotlib (probably using a list comprehension)